Teleboard: Patents

 A skiboard system is provided, which includes a divisible skiboard having left and right skiboard halves and left and right loose heel binding.
 When the skiboard halves are joined, the skiboard has a central, waist portion and an upward curving front shovel area.
 The left and right loose heel bindings may be secured on the left and right skiboard halves when the skiboard halves are divided, oriented substantially parallel to the longitudinal axes or the skiboard halves.
 When the skiboard halves are joined, the left and right loose heel bindings are mounted on opposite sides of the skiboard waist at an acute angle less than 35 degrees from the longitudinal axis.

 No implementation of this 'split' board described in the patent is commercially available.
 All commercial teleboards are made of a single monolithic piece, and therefore are most appropriate for resort skiing, not the backcountry approaches which would be possible with a splitboard.

 Specifications

-There are currently four different models of teleboards ranging from 168 cm to 191 cm.
+Several models of teleboards have been manufactured for sale.